retro-vault/libgpx/README.md

  > All functions are optimized.
 For example - when drawing a line,
  > horizontal line is detected and drawn using super- speeed function.

+## Fonts

+Fonts are implemented using the glyph group of drawing functions, because each letter is just a bitmap, with some extra drawing hints.

+(...to be continued...)